br492133/Survivor/README.md

 The prepnderance of the literature suggests that, intention or otherwise, the existense of individual rewards exteraneous to team goals is likely to cause a decrement in overall team effectiveness and teamwork quality.

 The framework for this study is built on the scaffold of Hoegl & Gemuenden's 2001 experiment, "Teamwork Quality and the Success of Innovative Projects: A Theoretical Concept and Empirical Evidence" published in the journal *Organization Science*.
 This article both establishes a definition for Teamwork Quality, that is used throughout this study, and provides a framework and tool for quantitatively assessing the measure of Teamwork Quality.
-The study includes methods for weighting the different facets and conducting final aggregation of the collected data.
+The study includes methods for weighting the different facets and conducting final aggregation of the collected data.<br>

 ## Problem Statement<br>
 Many team projects contain elements of competitive individual post-project rewards.
 When presented with the presence of extraneous rewards, individuals may neglect aspects of teamwork and collaboration in pursuit of individual goals.
 Individuals interested in maximizing opportunity for success in post-project competitions may be unsure of whether to focus personal energies on maximizing teamwork quality or abandoning collaborative behaviors in pursuit individual goals. <br>

 **Proposed Solution**<br>
-This study will observe several seasons of the reality TV show Survivor and use the 2001 Teamwork Quality Framework to evaluate measures of teamwork quality against opportunity for success in post-collaboration competition to determine which individual approach is most advantageous.
+This study will observe several seasons of the reality TV show Survivor and use the 2001 Teamwork Quality Framework to evaluate measures of teamwork quality against opportunity for success in post-collaboration competition to determine which individual approach is most advantageous.<br>

 **Research Questions**<br>